 How does my food business begin to reformulate our meals/products/ingredients?

-By reducing the calories, saturated fat, salt or sugar content of your product, you can provide better food choices to consumers.
+By reducing the energy (calories), saturated fat, salt or sugar content of your food product, you can provide better food choices to consumers.

 Each business's food reformulation journey will differ.
 But here are some steps to get your food business started:

-1. Check if your food products are listed in the forty priority food categories for reformulation.
+1. Check if your food products are listed in the forty priority food categories for reformulation and which nutrients they are targeted for.

 2. Use our Decision Tree and Calculator to understand your reformulation starting point (baseline) and the nutrient composition for your food product to meet by 2025.
-Businesses are encouraged to work towards improving the nutritional composition of their products and any improvements made between 2015 and 2025 count.
+This webinar provides guidance on the target nutrients for reformulation in priority food categories.
+It also provides and overview of how to use the decision tree and calculator to determine your food product baseline and 2025 target nutritional composition.

 -

-The Reformulation Roadmap is a core element of Ireland’s Obesity Policy and Action Plan setting targets for the reduction of the levels of calories, saturated fats, sugar, and salt in commonly eaten processed foods.
+The Irish reformulation approach is outlined in the Reformulation Roadmap, and is a core element of Ireland’s Obesity Policy and Action Plan.
 It was developed by the Obesity Policy Implementation Oversight Group (OPIOG), who are charged with delivering the Government’s commitment to combat obesity.
-Reformulating food and drinks, to reduce their salt, sugar and saturated fat content, results in better quality food options for consumers.
 Health considerations are the single most important driver of this need for change to the Irish food supply.

 -